toku463ne/goRareLogDetector/README.md

 # ./rarelog -help
 ```

-### detect
+- detect
-Shows the count of similar log records for the new log records in the format below.
+Shows the count of similar log records for each new log record.
-It is recommended to execute this mode after executing with "feed" mode, because the log records can be huge.
 ```
 <count>,<log record>
 ```